stratosphereips/StratosphereLinuxIPS/modules/rnn_cc_detection/README.md

 # Who gets alerted
 The C&C alert from this module is used to alert on the source of the connection, and also the destination of the connection.

+# Who gets alerted
+The C&C alert from this module is used to alert on the source of the connection, and also the destination of the connection.

 # Machine Learning models

 ## v1.
 Embedding + GRU